WolfgangFranke/Solar-Powered_Hue-Module/README.md

 ## 1 - The Roller Blind

-Roller Blind I got from eBay is made by "Coulisse B.V.
+The Roller Blind I got from eBay is made by "Coulisse B.V.
 Vonderweg 48 7468 DC Enter The Netherlands".

 <img src="1_RollerBlind/1_RollerBlind_Photo01.jpg" width="500">